kowsika-arumugamm/BILLCALCULATOR_JAVASCRIPT/README.md

- A simple bill calculator using javascript
+ A simple bill calculator using javascript.